zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 This project demonstrates how neural networks can be used to learn vehicle control policies in an end-to-end manner.

-Through systematic experimentation, we analyzed the impact of model architecture, learning rate strategies, and regularization techniques on training stability and generalization performance.
+Through systematic experimentation, we investigated key factors affecting performance, including network architecture, learning rate, and regularization techniques.

+A structured optimization process (including grid search and controlled comparisons) allowed us to identify an effective model configuration that achieves stable and accurate trajectory tracking.

-The results show that a properly tuned MLP can achieve stable trajectory tracking in simulation, highlighting the potential of learning-based approaches for control tasks.
+The simulation results show that a properly tuned MLP can achieve stable trajectory tracking in simulation, highlighting the potential of learning-based approaches for control tasks.

-Although simplified compared to full-scale autonomous driving systems, this project provides practical insights into the challenges of training neural network controllers, including overfitting, instability, and model selection.
+Although simplified compared to full-scale autonomous driving systems, this project provides practical insights into the challenges of training neural network models, including overfitting, instability, and model selection.

 ---